Evolving finite elements for advection diffusion with an evolving interface: Evolving space formulation and well posedness

+Giving us back the classical definition for the material derivative, see \cite[Sec~1.1.1]{GrosReus}.
+For a function $v \in C^1_V$, we define:

-One can check that due to the regularity of the flow, the assumptions of \ref{D1}--\ref{D3} are satisfied on the triple $V(t) \subset H(t) \subset V^*(t)$, moreover, via Reynold's transport theorem, one can check that the bilinear form $\lambda$ introduced Section \ref{sec:evolving-sobolev} in this case becomes:
+One can check that due to the regularity of the flow, the assumptions \ref{D1} to \ref{D3} are satisfied on the triple $V(t) \subset H(t) \subset V^*(t)$, moreover, via Reynold's transport theorem, one can check that the bilinear form $\lambda$ introduced \cref{sec:evolving-sobolev} in this case becomes: